 This feature allows you to use R code to create a variable set consisting of multiple numeric or text variables.
 This enables you to make multiple R variables at once by writing a single piece of R code, as opposed to writing separate code and creating each variable individually.

 - Familiarity with programming using R. How to Learn R is a good starting point if you're new to R or new to using it in Displayr.

-- Knowledge of how to check custom R code will be helpful: How To Check Custom Code in Calculations, Variables, and Data Sets.
+- Knowledge of how to check custom R code will be helpful: How to Troubleshoot R Code in Displayr

 - R code to create the new variable(s) that produces a single matrix where each column becomes a new variable.
 All of the new R variables will share the same block of code.

 In this example, we will be creating our new R variables from three existing variables in our data set: